PeteAJ/PeteAJ.github.io/_posts/2016-08-28-why_i_am_learning_with_learn.markdown

 ---
 layout: post
 title:  "Why I am Learning with Learn"
-date:   2016-08-28 15:33:01 +0000
+date:   2016-08-28 11:33:01 -0400
 ---

-# Why I am Learning with Learn.
 Why am I interested in learning software development?
 This is a great question!
 I have done some HTML/CSS in the past and work with javascript (specifically Processing) for fun and art and a way to keep the mind active.
 This is my [http://www.openprocessing.org/user/13587] on Open Processing which is a site for displaying and sharing Processing pieces and code.

 <iframe width="528" height="580" scrolling="no" frameborder="0" src="http://www.openprocessing.org/sketch/158461/embed/?width=500&height=500&border=true"></iframe>